 In addition to therapy and group support you can enhance your recovery through additional resources.
 Today I want to take a look at a few podcasts that are available and relevant to recovery, specifically towards betrayal trauma.
 It’s easy to listen to a podcast while driving, exercising, or walking in your neighbourhood, however it can be difficult to know where to start.
-Most podcasts are free so there’s little risk in downloading one episode to see if you enjoy the speaker(s) and resonate with the messages before subscribing.
+Most podcasts are free so there’s little risk in downloading one episode to see if you enjoy the speaker(s) and if you resonate with the messages before subscribing.

 The Betrayed The Addicted & The Expert